 How To Get the Best Wells Fargo Interest Rates

 When it comes to getting the best Wells Fargo interest rates, you want higher rates on checking and savings accounts and lower rates on credit accounts, such as personal loans.
 Factors that can affect the rate you earn on checking and savings accounts at Wells Fargo include the type of account you open, the amount of money you deposit and your existing banking relationship.
 For loans, a high credit score is the best way to keep your rate low.

-Wells Fargo offers two interest-bearing checking accounts: the Wells Fargo Portfolio Checking account and the Wells Fargo Preferred Checking account.
-Unless you get a special in-branch rate for meeting a minimum deposit, you’ll earn a rate of 0.01% APY, regardless of the account or the amount you deposit.
+Wells Fargo offers two interest-bearing checking accounts: the Wells Fargo Premier Checking account and the Wells Fargo Prime Checking account.
+Unless you get a special in-branch rate for meeting a minimum deposit, you’ll earn a rate of % APY, regardless of the account or the amount you deposit.

-Except for larger deposits in the Portfolio Checking account, the Wells Fargo checking account interest rates are below the national average checking interest rate, which stood at 0.05% APY as of March 25, 2020.
+Except for larger deposits in the Premier Checking account, the Wells Fargo checking account interest rates are below the national average checking interest rate, which stands at 0.03% APY according to the FDIC.

-Wells Fargo offers three types of savings accounts:
+Wells Fargo offers two types of savings accounts:

 - Way2Save Savings Account

 - Platinum Savings Account

 Unfortunately, depositing additional money does not get you the highest Wells Fargo savings account interest rates, as both accounts pay the same % rate, though the Platinum Savings account does offer a relationship rate of % with an eligible linked account.